 - An error-proof digitized process that ensures efficiency and compliance, providing alignment between teams and a positive experience.

-- Consistency and standardization throughout the entire process, which allows data to be analyzed on an equal footing, regardless of the employee.
+- Consistency and standardization throughout the entire process allow data to be analyzed on an equal footing, regardless of the employee.

-- Onboarding as a relationship and not just a process, as it is necessary to ensure that the employee has made the correct choice and will be well received.
+- Onboarding is a relationship and not just a process, as it is necessary to ensure that the employee has made the correct choice and will be well received.

-- Constant monitoring, as it is HR’s role to keep people engaged and aware that you are there to help them during the adaptation period.
+- It’s HR’s (and the manager’s) role to keep people engaged and aware, so consistently checking in with new employees is essential to supporting them during the adaptation period.

 Pipefy is the employee onboarding platform that leverages HR teams with an easily automated and standardized process.
 Employees, candidates, managers, and different teams benefit from an organized and integrated flow.
 Inspire confidence and make your new employees feel at home on day one with a flawless onboarding experience.